After-School Program Volunteers

-The primary role for tutors at each of the Refugee Youth Project’s after-school program locations is to work one-on-one or with small groups of refugee students to ensure their homework is accurate and complete.
+The primary role for volunteers at each of the Refugee Youth Project’s after-school program locations is to work one-on-one or with small groups of refugee students to increase assignment completion rates.

 No matter what the activity is, our students always benefit from having a caring team of volunteers that spend time helping them succeed.

 All volunteers assist students in a group setting alongside local partner organizations and community members.
 Each program location is staffed by at least one RYP teacher and has a unique schedule and program options based on the age range and interests of the student population.

 Program Locations and Descriptions